 As the birds become used to your daily presence, they will lose their natural fear of man.
 In a sense, they will become almost tame.
 This can be an increased danger for them.
 The birds will become dependent on the food that you provide.
 Thus, once you start, you must continue your practice.
 You must be reliable and responsible in your feeding schedule.
 If you leave for the summer, or go on vacation, the sudden absence of food and water may cause a hardship for the wildlife.
 If you plan to discontinue feeding, taper the amounts off very gradually so the birds can readjust and again revert to their natural sources of food.

-Another way to attract wildlife to your yard is to plant those native shrubs and trees which will attract them.
+Another way to attract wildlife to your yard is to plant those native shrubs and trees that will attract them.
 Chuparosa is an attractive shrub, bearing bright red flowers that will attract hummingbirds, finches and orioles.
 The false mesquite or fairy duster is a low shrub with acacia-like leaves that attracts deer.
 Quail and white-winged doves love the seeds.

 Different parts of the prickly pear plant are taken by at least 44 kinds of animals.
 In fact, prickly pear ranks as one of the most important woody plants for wildlife in the nation.

-Birds enjoy the berries of the tomatillo, lemonade sumae and pyracantha.
+Birds also enjoy the berries of the tomatillo, lemonade sumac and pyracantha.
 These are just a few of the many plants that will attract wildlife.
-Anyone interested in obtaining a complete list of plants that will attract birds, please write: Conservation Committee, Box 434, Cave Creek, Ariz.
+More detailed information on plants that attract birds can be obtained through the Desert Botanical Garden, or write: Conservation Committee, Box 434, Cave Creek, Ariz.
 85331.